 This printable game kit transforms your house into a time travel themed escape room perfect for a kids party.
 You set the difficulty and can even customize the entire game before printing.

 Setting up is super easy.
 Just download the game kit and print the clue cards as standard 4x6 photos (just like you would family photos).
-Alternatively, you can print the game on A4 paper, however, you won't get that nice glossy look photos have.
+Alternatively, you can print the game on normal paper, however, you won't get that nice glossy look photos have.

 Before the party, follow the step by step instructions to place the clues around your home and garden.
 When the kids arrive everything's set up so there's no need to stress about getting everything done at once.

 Comes with everything you need for the party.
 Just print and play!

-Print as normal 4x6 photos or A4.
-Looks amazing and super easy.
+Print as normal 4x6 photos or on your home printer.

 Perfectly designed for kids parties, and just takes 20 mins to setup.

 Escape Quest is a complete escape room kit that comes with over 80 printable puzzle cards.
 It includes everything you need so you can get playing fast!

 You won't get 'stuck' during setup because the step by step Escape Quest Guide is super easy to follow.

 The kit comes with 15 editable posters, as well as 6 party invites perfect for Facebook sharing, SMS, or posting to guests.